Frequently Asked Questions about applying under for EU Treaty Rights

 A Where an EU citizen with non-EEA national minor children (including children under the age of 16) intends residing in the State with the children for longer than 3 months, an application on Form EU1 should be submitted on behalf of each child for permission to reside in the State as a family member of an EU citizen.

-A Applications for residence on the basis of an Irish citizen child should be made to the Repatriation Division.
+A Applications for residence on the basis of an Irish citizen child should be made to Unit 4, Residence Division.
 More information can be found here.

-A The Directive applies to all Union citizens who move to or reside in a Member State other than that of which they are a national, and to their family members who accompany or join them.
+A Generally, no. The Directive applies to Union citizens who move to or reside in a Member State other than that of which they are a national, and to their family members who accompany or join them.
 (Article 3 of Directive 2004/38/EC)